0903oliver-ui/mobile_health/README.md

 The app uses sembast to store data.

+# Usage
+An older version of the app and how to connect.

+<video controls src="screen-20260116-143536.mp4" title="Title"></video>

+As we dont have a video of our latest version we cant show how to start orstop, however with the version we have made now, when connected, you may start recording your sleep session.
+Once done, press the stop button and your sleepscore will be displayed.

+# IMPORTANT: Connecting to your movesense device
+Currently the only way to connect to a movesense device will require you to know the mac adress of your specific device.

 ## Design patterns
 ### MVVM desing
 This app uses the MVVM design pattern, where the UI and software interact through the viewmodel